-- 6. Reference Item 8, Form ADV-Part 1A.
-If Applicant has provided an affirmative response to Item 8H, provide specimen copies of the solicitor's agreement and disclosure statement. - 7.
-An investment adviser shall establish, implement and maintain written procedures relating to a business continuity and succession plan, reference §304.071 (copy enclosed). - 8.
+6. Reference Item 8, Form ADV-Part 1A.
+If Applicant has provided an affirmative response to Item 8H, provide specimen copies of the solicitor's agreement and disclosure statement.

+- 7. Submit the Firm's suitability documentation, which meets the requirements of Department Regulation 304.012(18) (copy enclosed).
+The documentation can be in the form of an investor questionnaire or a client profile and should address the client's current investment objectives, financial situation, risk tolerances, investment experience and liquidity. - 8.
+An investment adviser shall establish, implement and maintain written procedures relating to a business continuity and succession plan, reference §304.071 (copy enclosed). - 9.
 The investment adviser must have written procedures addressing a privacy policy.
 Provide a copy of that statement.
-Reference potential violation of §305.019(c)(3)(xvii) (copy enclosed). - 9.
+Reference potential violation of §305.019(c)(3)(xvii) (copy enclosed). - 10.
 Provide specimen copies of all forms of contracts and/or agreements to be used by the Applicant for its investment advisory clients.
-(See Section 405, Pennsylvania Securities Act of 1972 ("1972 Act") and Regulation 305.019(c)(3)(xvi), attached). - 10.
+(See Section 405, Pennsylvania Securities Act of 1972 ("1972 Act") and Regulation 305.019(c)(3)(xvi), attached). - 11.
 It is unlawful for any investment adviser to employ an "Investment Adviser Representative" (IAR) to represent him in Pennsylvania unless registered.
 Failure to properly register an IAR may result in administrative action by the Department and civil liability for unregistered investment advisory activity.
 See Section 102(j.1) of the 1972 Act for the definition of Investment Adviser Representative.